linchen2chris/go-playground/README.md

 # go-playground
-a playground project for golang
+this is a playground project for golang, when I reading the books about go, I will use this project to try something